Braves vs. Rockies Player Props Betting Odds

-Ronald Acuna Jr. and Ryan McMahon are two of the players with prop bets on the table when the Atlanta Braves and the Colorado Rockies square off at Truist Park on Saturday (at 4:10 PM ET).
+Ryan McMahon and Ronald Acuna Jr. are two of the top players with prop bets available when the Colorado Rockies and the Atlanta Braves square off at Truist Park on Sunday (beginning at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!